Universal quantum computation via scalable measurement-free error correction: Measurement-free fault-tolerant logical CCZ

 \subsection{Numerical results}

 We benchmark the scheme in \cref{fig:logical-ccz} against the hardware-agnostic depolarizing noise, where after each gate, a random Pauli error is applied with probability $p$.
-That is, given the set of Pauli strings of length $\ell$, i.e., $\mathcal{P}_\ell = \{I,X,Y,Z\}^{\otimes \ell}$, any $\ell$-qubit gate is followed by the channel
+That is, given the set of Pauli strings of length $\ell$, i.e. $\mathcal{P}_\ell = \{I,X,Y,Z\}^{\otimes \ell}$, any $\ell$-qubit gate is followed by the channel

 Considering that the circuits contain more than $80$ qubits and 27 physical $\mathit{CCZ}$ gates, both state vector simulators as well as Clifford simulators are not suitable.
-Nevertheless, the logical states contain very few non-zero amplitudes in the computational basis (up to $128$ for $\ket{\pm}_L$ in the anti-Shor gauge), so the state vector is extremely \emph{sparse}.
+Nevertheless, the logical states contain very few non-zero amplitudes in the computational basis, so the state vector is extremely \emph{sparse}.
+In particular, the worst-case scenario is $\ket{\pm}_L$ in the anti-Shor gauge, since it is the eigenstate of $6$ independent $XX$ gauge operators and $X_L$, leading to $2^{6+1} = 128$ non-zero amplitudes.
 If one simply keeps track of these non-zero entries---much as one would do with ``pen and paper'' calculation---the simulations can be performed with very moderate computational resources.

 For this task, we develop \texttt{SparseStates.jl}~\cite{sparsestates} a simulation package in Julia which can efficiently simulate circuits with few \emph{branching} gates, i.e. gates that create superpositions in the computational basis (which are only $H$ gates in our case).
 This allows us to compute thousands of circuit samples per second with circuits involving more than $100$ qubits and hundreds of Toffoli-like gates.
 To the best of our knowledge, only Ref.~\cite{jaques2022} implements a similar method, based on hash maps, and with further gate rearrangements for the optimized simulation of quantum algorithms.
-Instead, our state-vector implementation is array based, which allows us to perform most operations in place---avoid unnecessary memory allocations---and opening up the possibility to exploit vectorized instructions available on most general-purpose processors.
+Instead, our state-vector implementation is array-based, which allows us to perform most operations in place---avoid unnecessary memory allocations---and opening up the possibility to exploit vectorized instructions available on most general-purpose processors.